vkbo/novelWriter/docs/source/int_interface.rst

 Headings
 --------

 Four levels of headings are allowed.
-For files of type "Note", they are free to be used as you see fit, but for all other file layouts used for the novel text itself, they indicate the structural level of the novel.
+For documents of layout "Note", they are free to be used as you see fit, but for all other layouts used for the novel text itself, they indicate the structural level of the novel.
 See :ref:`a_struct_heads` for more details.

 ``# Title``
    Heading level one.
-If the file is a novel file, the header level indicates the start of a new partition.
+If the document is a novel file, the header level indicates the start of a new partition.
 This heading level can also be used for the title page novel title.

 ``## Title``
    Heading level two.
-If the file is a novel file, the header level indicates the start of a new chapter.
+If the document is a novel file, the header level indicates the start of a new chapter.

 ``### Title``
    Heading level three.
-If the file is a novel file, the header level indicates the start of a new scene.
+If the document is a novel file, the header level indicates the start of a new scene.

 ``#### Title``
    Heading level four.
-If the file is a novel file, the header level indicates the start of a new section.
+If the document is a novel file, the header level indicates the start of a new section.

 .. note::
    The space after the ``#`` characters is mandatory.
-The syntaxhighlighter will change colour and font size when the heading is correctly formatted.
+The syntax highlighter will change colour and font size when the heading is correctly formatted.